 Dr. Kernan holds master's degrees in public health administration and health education as well as a doctorate in health education from Columbia University.
 Dr. Kernan is a master certified health education specialist with expertise in substance abuse prevention and graduate student health.
 As a former Peace Corps volunteer and United Nations staff member, he also has a special interest in global health, culture, and food systems.
-Dr. Kernan teaches Health Research Methods I and II, Cultural Dimensions of Health, Global Health Issues, Disparities in Health, Food and Community, Public Health Practice, Methods of Public Health Education, Program Planning, Stress Management, and precepts the Internship courses.
+Dr. Kernan teaches Program Planning, Global Health Issues, Food and Community, Stress Management, Cultural Dimensions of Health, and the Internship courses in Public Health and Health Education.